The 5 Sweetest Small and Fluffy Dog Breeds

 These fluffy dogs have been popular since the days of Queen Victoria, and it was during her reign that the Pom was selected to be so small.
 Such rapid change made them susceptible to a lot of health problems, but Poms are usually healthy.

-Luxating patellas (trick knees) are one of the most common problems, and if this is an issue it can be picked up during a puppy exam so that the dog will not be bred.
+Luxating patellas (trick knees) are one of the most common problems (if this is an issue, it can be picked up during a puppy exam so that the dog will not be bred).
 Some other problems, like collapsing trachea and “black skin disease” can happen at any time and are just part of owning a Pom.
-The same thing is true about the teeth: they need to be brushed daily to control dental disease but with their small mouths and open-mouth breathing it is a common problem.
+The same thing is true about the teeth: They need to be brushed daily to control dental disease, but with their small mouths and open-mouth breathing it is a common problem.